Privacy & the AppNexus Platform

 - The Platform uses non-unique cookies to store users' opt-out choices.

-- The AppNexus Platform is designed to use only non-PII, and AppNexus has contractual provisions that prohibit clients of the Platform from associating Platform cookies with PII.
+- The AppNexus Platform is designed to use only Platform Data, as described in this document, and AppNexus has contractual provisions that prohibit clients of the Platform from associating Platform cookies with data that, as explained above, by itself, directly identifies an individual.

 Note that the Platform may also use some Non-Cookie Technologies (as defined above and as detailed below).